stecohen/wbx-admin-utils/README.md

    delete <email|csvFile> : delete user(s)
-   get-vm <email> : dump user voicemail settings in json format add-vm <email|csvFile> <base user email> : set user(s) voicemail options based on another user's voicemail settings
+   get-vm <email> : dump user voicemail settings in json format add-vm <email|csvFile> <base user email> : set user(s) voicemail options based on another user's voicemail settings co list-messages <email, 'options'> : list messages sent by a user list-space-members <id> : list menbers in space
 ```

 ## Options:
 * -t \<token\> Adds access token as a parameter.
 Will be read from AUTH_BEARER Env Variable by defaut.
 Yyou can get your personal access token from [webex developper](https://developer.webex.com/docs/getting-your-personal-access-token)
 * -d \<debugLevel> from 0 to 3 (most verbose).
 Default is 2 (info level)

+## co (compliance officer) commands
+* list-messages option format is in json format as per the 'event' API command
+* all results are displayed in .CSV format

 ## Examples:
 ```